n0F4x/Game-Design-Assignment-3/Cards.md

 Change your position to the center of the board.
 You must return back to your original position after your turn has ended.

-### Geometry lovers

-Keep this card to the very end.
-You gain an extra point for every 5 tokens that form a straight line.

 ### Golden Tree